-Ben H. Winters is the author of seven novels, including most recently World of Trouble (Quirk), the concluding book in the Last Policeman trilogy.
+Ben H. Winters is the author of eight novels, including most recently World of Trouble (Quirk), the concluding book in the Last Policeman trilogy.
 World of Trouble was nominated for the Edgar Award from the Mystery Writers of America.
-Countdown City was an NPR Best Book of 2013 and the winner of the Philip K. Dick Award.
-Countdown City is the sequel to The Last Policeman, which was the recipient of the 2012 Edgar Award, and it was also named one of the Best Books of 2012 by Amazon.com and Slate.
+Countdown City was an NPR Best Book of 2013 and the winner of the Philip K. Dick Award for Distinguished Science Fiction.
+The Last Policeman was the recipient of the 2012 Edgar Award, and it was also named one of the Best Books of 2012 by Amazon.com and Slate.

 Ben’s other books Literally Disturbed (Price Stern Sloan), a book of scary poems for kids; the New York Times bestselling parody novel Sense and Sensibility and Sea Monsters (Quirk) and a novel for young readers, The Secret Life of Ms. Finkleman (HarperCollins), which was a Bank Street Best Children’s Book of 2011 as well as an Edgar Nominee in the juvenile category.
 In the spring or summer of 2016 he will publish a new novel, Underground Airlines (Mulholland).